23 Best Things to Do in Isla Mujeres Mexico in 2025

 Isla Mujeres charters are perfect for larger families, bachelor or bachelorette parties, or large groups of friends.
 It won’t come cheap but is worth every penny!

-Walking around Isla Mujeres, you’ll see colorful paintings of turtles, dolphins, and other sea creatures, as well as portraits of Mexican celebrities and political figures.
+Walking around Isla Mujeres, you’ll see colorful paintings of turtles, dolphins, and other sea creatures, as well as portraits and political statements.

 The street art can be admired by simply walking around town where you’re likely to stumble upon some impressive sea wall murals.